How to Manage Your Privacy Settings for Social Media

 Twitter Privacy Settings

 Twitter is a social media service that provides comprehensive privacy settings.
 To reach these settings, log into your account and click ‘More,’ then ‘Settings and privacy.’
-In the new menu, you need to click on ‘Privacy and safety’ to reach the privacy menu.
+You need to click on ‘Privacy and safety’ in the new menu to reach the privacy menu.

 The most important selection to make for Twitter is whether your account is private or not.
 If it is, only people who follow you will be allowed to see what you post.
-You’ll have to approve each new follower, so strangers will be unable to interact with you at all.
+You’ll have to approve each new follower, so strangers cannot interact with you.
 While this mode does restrict interaction, it’s certainly a lot safer than an open account.
 You can manage these settings individually for each Twitter feature, such as allowing or banning strangers from sending your private messages.

 The second section of settings deals with advertising.
 By default, Twitter will read your private information to target you with more specific ads to your interests.
 If you don’t want Twitter to target you with advertisers, it’s best to keep these settings disabled.
 It would help if you disabled the sharing of your personal information with business partners.